During Transit from the Retailer to OPAS

 During Transit from OPAS to You

-*Please note that it is possible that the final shipping cost may increase due to this, so additional fees may incur for fragile items.
+Please note that it is possible that the final shipping cost may increase due to this increased cushioning for fragile items.
 It is also important to keep in mind that this does not completely eliminate the chance of transit damage but does greatly reduce the risk.

-OPAS is not liable if damage occurs to the package after it leaves our facility and is handed off to the carrier/postal service if you do not insure.
+If you do not insure, OPAS is not liable if damage occurs to the package after it leaves our facility and is handed off to the carrier/postal service.

 If the package does not arrive within 2 weeks of the expected delivery timeframe please let us know as soon as possible so that we can assist you.
 We are unable to accommodate any inquiries past 2 weeks due to the time-sensitive nature of international shipments and returns.

 IMPORTANT: If you do not select ‘Shipment Insurance’ when submitting your shipping request you will NOT be able to file a claim for Damage or Loss in the event something happens to your shipment.
 We highly recommend adding Shipping Insurance, especially with valuable items.
 If you uncheck this option, OPAS will not be held liable for damages incurred and cannot offer compensation.

 Shipments can be insured for an optional fee at the time of shipping.
 In the event that a package is damaged and Shipping Insurance was selected, OPAS will evaluate each claim on a case-by-case basis to determine the amount of compensation.

 In order to file a claim, please submit the following details to firstname.lastname@example.org:

 - Names and Descriptions of Damaged Items

 - A copy of the Original Invoice (including the retail purchase price of damaged items)